bernardopacini/ReadTheRecipe/source/seafood/italianFlagCod.rst

 #.
 Place cod in baking dish.
 #.
 Chop tomatoes into 1/2 inch pieces.
 #.
 Chop onions into 1/4 inch pieces.
 #.
-Combine tomatoes and onions and cover cod.
+Combine tomatoes and onions, cover cod.
 #.
-Sprinkle parsley, salt, and pepper over cod, tomatoes, and onion.
+Sprinkle with parsley, salt, and pepper.
 #.
 Drizzle with olive oil.
 #.
 Place in oven, bake for 20-25 minutes (or until cod becomes flakey).